8fold/site-joshbruce.com/content/public/examinations/the-7-habits-of-highly-effective-people/content.md

 ---
-title: The 7 Habits of Highly Effective People
+title: The 7 Habits of Highly Effective People by Stephen R. Covey
 created: 20220413
 ---